jakkaj/azure-content/articles/app-service-logic/app-service-logic-connector-quickbooks.md

 	![][13]
 4. Configure the QuickBooks Entities you are interested in reading/writing in the 'Package Settings'.

-With this, you can now create a QuickBooks Conenctor API app.
+With this, you can now create a QuickBooks Connector API app.

 ##Create a Logic app##